wmbusmeters/wmbusmeters/README.md

 If the meter does not use encryption of its meter data, then enter an empty key on the command line.
 (you must enter "")

-`wmbusmeters --robot --meterfiles auto MyTapWater multical21 12345678 ""`
+`wmbusmeters --format=json --meterfiles auto MyTapWater multical21 12345678 ""`

 If you have a Multical21 meter and you have received a KEM file and its password, from your water municipality, then you can use the XMLExtract.java utility to get